Skoparov/InterfaceMonitor/README.md

 A simple network interface monitor for Linux, based on signals from NetworkManager.
 Updates interface information in real time.

-Requires the following packets: dbus libdbus-1-dev libdbus-glib-1-dev libdbus-glib-1-2
+Requires the following packages: dbus libdbus-1-dev libdbus-glib-1-dev libdbus-glib-1-2

 Tests are fully automatic, but require the following start parameters:
 - File with a sample of an interface list actual for the current system